octo-technology/OpenTezos/docs/smartpy/write-contract-smartpy.md

 - **open_raffle** can only be called by the administrator.
 During this call, he sends the amount of the jackpot to the contract, defines a closing date, indicates the number/identity of the winning ticket (in an encrypted way), and declares the raffle open.
 - **buy_ticket** allows anyone to buy a ticket for 1 tez and take part in the raffle.
 - **close_raffle** can only be called by the administrator.
 It closes the raffle and sends the jackpot to the winner.

+> Note that this is a simplified conception of what a raffle is.
+Here the jackpot is fixed by the administrator, but it is possible to modify the contract so that the jackpot depends on the number of sold tickets.

 ### Get started
 This section illustrates the coding of the smart contract in the [online editor](https://smartpy.io/ide) proposed by _SmartPy_.
 You can however use your favourite IDE instead as described above.